Sunday, 5 July 2009

-Upstream of Uzerche, the Vézère parted company with the GR46 and went through a tract of country with neither a road nor a path to follow.
-Our plan was to stay on the GR as far as Chamboulive, then turn north to rejoin the river at Treignac.
+Upstream of Uzerche, the Vézère parted company with the GR46 and went through a wild tract of country with no road or path to follow.
+We decided to stay on the GR as far as Chamboulive, then turn north to rejoin the river at Treignac.

 As we came near to Espartignac, we turned up a little road to the village in the hope of finding a source of coffee.
 There was a restaurant, but 8:15 am was rather too early for it, so we kept going and the road curved down to connect with the GR again.

 On the way we passed a spring dedicated to Saint Martial, one of the seven bishops sent out from Rome in the third century to convert Gaul to Christianity.

 Saint Martial’s destination was Limoges, but he seems to have been in no hurry to begin his evangelising work, as on the way he spent the whole summer here.

 A few kilometres further on, the GR diverged, but we, slaves to the lure of coffee, continued along the railway line towards the former station at Saint-Jal, which was now in a pleasant riverside park.

 We asked a woman walking by whether there was a bar and she said there was, up in the church square, but she doubted that it would be open.
 With hope and dread in our hearts, we climbed the steep street and got to the bar just as a plump woman came out to wipe down the tables.
 It was opening time (9:15 am).